edgelesssys/marblerun.sh/content/docs/reference/cli.md

 * ### `set`

   Sets one or more secrets for the coordinator.
-A User has to authenticate themselves using certificate and private key, and has to be permitted to write the specified secrets.
+Requires credentials in the form of a private key and a self-signed certificate of the corresponding public key.
+The corresponding user needs to be permitted to access the requested secrets.
-  Secrets to set are specified in a special secrets file in json format.
+  Secrets to set are specified in a special secrets file in JSON format.
 For more information see [Managing Secrets]({{< ref "docs/workflows/managing-secrets.md" >}}).

   **Usage**